 10. Be aware of bad advice that can make your blushing worse

 The following advice may sound good but can worsen your blushing

 - Step out of the room/avoid the situation

 - Distract people to look at something else

 - Close your eyes for a minute

-Tip number 4 is bad because it’s impossible to use in a social setting without seeming super weird.
-You can’t just close your eyes and forget about your red cheeks in the middle of an embarrassing situation.
+Tips number 4 is bad because it’s hard to apply in a social setting.
+You probably won’t be able to close your eyes and forget about your red cheeks in the middle of an embarrassing situation.

 - Buzzell, G. A., Troller-Renfree, S. V., Barker, T. V., Bowman, L. C., Chronis-Tuscano, A., Henderson, H. A., … & Fox, N. A. (2017).
 A neurobehavioral mechanism linking behaviorally inhibited temperament and later adolescent social anxiety.
 Journal of the American Academy of Child & Adolescent Psychiatry, 56(12), 1097-1105.

 - Dijk, C., & de Jong, P. J. (2012, February).
 Blushing-fearful individuals overestimate the costs and probability of their blushing [Abstract].
 Behaviour research and therapy, 50(2), 158–162.
 Retrieved from http://www.sciencedirect.com/science/article/pii/S0005796711002646